 Digital transactions are rapidly increasing as users pay bills, transfer money, and manage accounts online.
 This growth, however, demands advanced fraud detection mechanisms.

 AI and machine learning empower banks to identify fraudulent activities and pinpoint system vulnerabilities effectively.
 These technologies also enhance risk management and bolster security measures for online financial services.
 For example, Danske Bank, Denmark’s largest bank, implemented an AI-based fraud detection system.
-The system improved fraud detection rates by 50% and reduced false positives by 60%.
+The system improved fraud detection rates by over 55% and reduced false positives by nearly 70%.
 It also automated critical decisions, routing complex cases to human analysts when necessary.

 AI’s continuous monitoring capabilities protect banks against cyberattacks, which remain a significant threat.
-In 2019, the financial sector faced 29% of global cyberattacks.
+Recent reports indicate the financial sector continues to face a high volume of global cyberattacks.
 By proactively identifying threats, AI ensures minimal impact on customers and systems.

 Chatbots